Changes in Wisconsin Knife Laws: The Cutting Edge

 What About Milwaukee Knife Laws?

 The knife law reform bill means Wisconsin now has a uniform knife law effective throughout the state.
-This will impact folks most in Milwaukee County where previously all knives with a blade length of 3 inches or more were considered weapons and resulted in weapons type charges for possession and carry.
-While this is a Milwaukee County ordinance, law enforcement and prosecutors in other counties have informally adopted this 3-inch test in their own jurisdictions.
+This will impact folks most in Milwaukee County where previously all knives with a blade length of 3 inches or more were considered weapons and resulted in weapons type charges for possession and carrying.
+While this was a Milwaukee County ordinance, law enforcement and prosecutors in other counties informally adopted this 3-inch standard in their own jurisdictions.
 However, there are no longer any knife blade length limits enforceable by law in Wisconsin.

-Lastly, if someone is carrying a firearm and is charged with a Disorderly Conduct contrary to Wisconsin Statue 947.01, there are certain extra protections that are added to ensure that the Disorderly Conduct cannot be strictly about that individual carrying the firearm.
+Lastly, if someone is carrying a firearm and is charged with Disorderly Conduct per Wisconsin Statue 947.01, there are certain extra protections that are added to ensure the Disorderly Conduct cannot be strictly about the individual carrying the firearm.
 People carrying knives now gain the same protections.
 Wisconsin Statute 947.02 has been amended to read: